vansh2027/FSWD_Prac-2/README.md

 Implement a priority-based notification system where “High” priority tasks are reminded sooner.

-Build a user interface for the system using HTML and CSS.
+Build a user interface for the system using HTML and CSS